onlytruejames/parallaxCompiler/README.md

 A way to make cool presentations with JSON

 A couple of years ago, I saw a [news story](https://www.bbc.co.uk/news/resources/idt-sh/who_stole_burmas_royal_ruby) on the BBC.
 One of their long reads.
 You scrolled down and cool things happened in the background.
 A few months later, I made one myself for school, and I've made a few more since then.
 I wrote this compiler so I could make them quicker, and I'm happy with the result.
 It needs improving, but it works.
+It also allows scrolling by button pressing (n for next and p for previous, support *will* be added for customisation soon).

 # Docs